bensig/benobi-one-src/content/projects.md

 {{% portfolio image="/images/eos.png" alt="eos mainnet" link="<http://eosacknowledgments.io"%}}>

-I was called in to be a part of the community leadership for EOS Mainnet launch in 2018.
+I was part of the community leadership for EOS Mainnet launch in 2018.
 I worked closely with the ghostbusters team on network architecture and security.
-I also wrote tutorials and articles about the launch and function of the network and worked on organizing the community of block producers and coordinating feedback with Block.One.
+I also wrote tutorials, scripts, and articles about the launch.
+As well as assisted many block producers in setting up their nodes on testnets.
+Then organizing the community of block producers and coordinating feedback with Block.One as well as raising $50k from the Block Producers to get a legal opinion in order to get EOS listed on major exchanges.

 You can see my name with all of the other major contributors at <http://eosacknowledgments.io.>